-Enantiomers are compounds that have the exact same structure but are mirror images of each other.
+Enantiomers are compounds that have the same structure but are mirror images of each other.
 This is common in the world of chemistry.

-Only the d-threo-methylphenidate blocks dopamine receptors, which has lead to the development of an enantiopure (only one enantiomer) version called Focalin.
+Only d-threo-methylphenidate blocks dopamine receptors, which has lead to the development of an enantiopure (only one enantiomer) version called Focalin.

 This compound only contains d-threo-methylphenidate, and therefore has slightly stronger effects on dopamine overall.